Hyperolius

 Hyperolius (commonly known as the African reed frogs or reed frogs) is a large genus of frogs in the family Hyperoliidae from Sub-Saharan Africa.
+The genus is known to exhibit Sexual dichromatism, a trait that is otherwise rare in frogs.

 Species

 Different sources may delimit species differently, and as new species are still being described, different number of species can be found.
 As of early 2022, Amphibian Species of the World lists 145 species and AmphibiaWeb 152 species.
 The following list follows the Amphibian Species of the World:

 Nomina inquirenda

 The following species are considered nomina inquirenda (species of doubtful identity):